erks/collectd-rpm-builder/README.md

 # collectd rpm builder

-This is a docker-based script to build collectd and its plugins rpms for CentOS.
+This is a docker-based script to build RPMs for collectd and its plugins targeting CentOS.

 ## Usage

+1. Obtain `collectd.spec` or use the provided ones under `SPECS/`.
+The spec file can be obtained from the source files (https://collectd.org/files/), usually existing under `contrib/redhat/` directory after uncompressing the original tarball.
+Please ensure the `Version:` tag is the same as the version of the tarball.

-1. Copy `collectd.spec` for the version you want to build to `SPECS/` directory, or use the provided spec files
+1. Copy `collectd.spec` for the version you want to build to `SPECS/collectd.spec`

 2. Run `make` to build rpms for centos6 (default), or its derivatives: